markup-theme/markup-theme/markup_rst/source/rst.rst

     .. container:: content

-	   The ``esentire`` theme must be run as an actual website to ensure certain behaviors, especially for top-level navigation linking, left-side navigation linking, correct highlighting in the left-side navigation.
+	   |theme| must be run as an actual website to ensure certain behaviors, especially for top-level navigation linking, left-side navigation linking, correct highlighting in the left-side navigation.
 This is true even for local development.
 You can view any HTML page in any browser to read and verify rendering of formatting elements on the pages themselves---notes, warnings, code blocks, tables, etc.---but linking to other pages and/or using the navigation will not behave correctly.
 Use localhost to enable correct website behaviors on your local machine.

 	   Mac OS machines have built-in localhost abilities that can be enabled.